DarrenInwood/silverstripe-glossary/README.md

 Inside your highlighting template, you have several variables to work with:

-$Text - the actual text scanned, including any capitalisation etc.
+ * $Text - the actual text scanned, including any capitalisation etc.
-$Term - the Term that was matched (as a string, not a GlossaryTerm object)
+ * $Term - the Term that was matched (as a string, not a GlossaryTerm object)
-$Definition - the Definition field of the matched GlossaryTerm
+ * $Definition - the Definition field of the matched GlossaryTerm
-$Url - the URL of the first GlossaryPage, or the site root if there are none
+ * $Url - the URL of the first GlossaryPage, or the site root if there are none

 This should allow you to construct almost any highlighting syntax you might need.

-CUSTOM GLOSSARY PAGE TEMPLATE
+### Custom GlossaryPage template

 Simple create a new file called GlossaryPage.ss in your theme's root or Layout folder to override the stock one.